 What’s your availability?

 Before committing to either a UX design bootcamp or an internship, you’ll need to think about your schedule.
-An online bootcamp will allow for more flexibility, while an internship will likely require you to be present in the office on at least a part-time basis, and potentially over several months.
+An online bootcamp will allow for more flexibility (many people juggle their UX bootcamp with a full-time job) , while an internship will likely require you to be present in the office on at least a part-time basis, and potentially over several months.

 If you’re already working full-time but are still keen to take on an internship, consider asking about any opportunities within your current company; it may be that you can spend a few hours a week with the design team on top of your regular job.
 If you have a lot of other commitments such as family or caring responsibilities, you might be better off opting for the more flexible bootcamp route.